 Why do formal invitations have two envelopes?

-The answer to this question goes back in history to the question below "Why two envelopes?"
-When invitations were hand written, the names of guests were written as part of the invitations themselves and hand delivered by a footman.
+The answer to this question goes back in history to when invitations were hand written.
+The names of guests were written as part of the invitations themselves and hand delivered by a footman.

 If the footman didn’t know the home he was to deliver the invitation, detailed directions to the guest’s home were written on the outside envelope.
 Or, if you didn’t have a footman, invitations were put into envelopes and the address of delivery was written on the front envelope and was delivered by the post.

 Households typically contained extended families and when the invitation was delivered, the outer envelope was removed and the household members names invited to the event were written on the front of an inner envelope.
 To prevent snooping, the inner envelope was often sealed by wax so only the invited guests would see the envelope contents.